jasonfr6/AI7/README.md

 # Model Card for Mistral-7B-v0.1

-The Mistral AI-7B-v0.1 Large Language Model (LLM) is a pretrained generative text model with 7 billion parameters.
+The Mistral-7B-v0.1 Large Language Model (LLM) is a pretrained generative text model with 7 billion parameters.
-Mistral AI-7B-v0.1 outperforms Llama 2 13B on all benchmarks we tested.
+Mistral-7B-v0.1 outperforms Llama 2 13B on all benchmarks we tested.

 For full details of this model please read our [Release blog post](https://mistral.ai/news/announcing-mistral-7b-v0.1/)